 The purpose of the unit is to apply, through advanced project work, the concept of mathematical optimization as applied to system design.
 Design, in this context, is viewed in the broad sense capturing problems ranging from engineering (technical) design, to plant operations, to complex processes such as civil planning and infrastructure, to financial modelling.
 The course extends on the concepts and tools introduced in Optimization I and II to complete a rational integration of design methodologies with concepts and techniques of modern optimization theory and practice.

 performance.
 It will stress rigorous, quantitative multidisciplinary design methodology that works with the non-quantitative and creative side of the design process.
 The objective of the course is to implement the tools and methodologies for performing system optimization in a multidisciplinary design context.
-Focus will be on all the multidisciplinary character of engineering systems, the creation of reasonable models of such systems, and tools for optimization, with emphasis on software and numerical analysis.
+Focus will be on all: (i) the multidisciplinary character of engineering systems, (ii) the creation of reasonable models of such systems, and (iii) tools for optimization, with emphasis on software and numerical analysis.
 Students will complete the course conversant with techniques in practice to create appropriate mathematical optimization models and to use analytical and computational techniques to solve them.

 Engineering Design Analysis (optional)

 This module explores a range of advanced engineering design approaches to enable the quantification of parameters in the design process.
 Use of computer aided engineering tools.
 Assessment of uncertainty in parameters including advanced assessment of tolerance stack up on parameters.
 Modelling of ergonomic function.
 Six sigma engineering design.
 People flows.
 Interface design modelling and assessment.
 Extreme user modelling.
 System design principles and modelling.